 Mediator: Okay, so a full weekend with the kids is important to both of you, good.

-The mediator would then continue to ask Mom and Dad what else is important to each of them when creating their ideal plan.
-After hearing those interests, we see that they actually share several key common interests, to include:
+In this scenario, the mediator would continue to ask Mom and Dad about what is important to each of them when creating their ideal time-sharing plan.
+After hearing their interests, the mediator could identify several key common interests, to include:

 The mediator may even go on to normalize and anchor the conversation as follows:

-Michael Aurit, JD, MDR, is a nationally recognized professional divorce and family mediator, attorney, and Co-Founder of The Aurit Center for Divorce Mediation in Scottsdale, Arizona.
+Michael Aurit, JD, MDR is a nationally recognized professional divorce and family Mediator, attorney, and Co-Founder of The Aurit Center for Divorce Mediation in Scottsdale, Arizona.